artslay/abyssal_nx/README.md

 ```text
 /switch/abyssal_nx/assets/
 ```
-The original game libraries and game data are not included in this repository.

 ## JAR import

 The Switch port can accept an original DEEP JAR directly from the Import Content file picker.